KaiWalter/ancientITguyBlog/func_sf_containers/part2.md

 In [Azure Functions inside Containers hosted in Service Fabric - Part 1 (WebHost v1)](./part1.md) the why and how to get the now outdated Azure Functions v1 WebHost working inside containers into Service Fabric is explained.

-For v2 everything got far more simple.
+For v2 there was more support for containerizing Azure Functions.
 There are already [images on Docker Hub](https://hub.docker.com/_/microsoft-azure-functions-base) and [base image samples on GitHub](https://github.com/Azure/azure-functions-docker/blob/master/host/2.0/nanoserver-1803/Dockerfile) for Windows and Linux which provide what I had to figure out in v1 on my own.

 But:

-- no PowerShell in the Nanoserver ```microsoft/dotnet:2.1-aspnetcore-runtime-nanoserver-1803``` base image
+- no PowerShell in the Nanoserver ```microsoft/dotnet:2.1-aspnetcore-runtime-nanoserver-1803``` base image - which I needed for a the tweaks I implemented in v1
-- How can I load my corporate certificates into the image?
+- PowerShell Core did not have the Certificate cmdlets yet.
+So how can I load my corporate certificates into the image?

 ## solving the basic problems